Mouth of Truth

 The huge legendary sculpture has a diameter of 1.75 meters and is dedicated to the God of the Sea, represented by a male bearded face with holes for the eyes, nose and mouth.

 A husband who mistrusted his wife took her to the Mouth of Truth to test her faithfulness.
-The woman reacted by pretending to swoon and his lover caught her in his arms.
+The woman reacted by pretending to swoon and her lover caught her in his arms.
 After this, the woman swore before the Mouth of Truth that she had only been in the arms of her husband and of the man that had just caught her.

 This is just one of the many legends that exist regarding the famous sculpture that, with the passing of time, continues to generate enormous anticipation.